 - Lemongrass is reputed to be repairing and toning to connective tissue and elastin fibres.
 Connective tissue is abundant in the body, it is in skin, the walls of blood vessels, tendons and ligaments.
-Regular topical application of Lemongrass is though to help maintain the elastic quality of some connective tissues making it beneficial for varicose veins and bruising.
+Regular topical application of Lemongrass is thought to help maintain the elastic quality of some connective tissues making it beneficial for varicose veins and bruising.

 - With such a refreshing and bright aroma, Lemongrass makes a valuable ingredient in a homemade disinfectant spray.
 Research shows Lemongrass to have promising and powerful anti-bacterial and anti-fungal properties.